Pattern formation and exotic order in driven-dissipative Bose-Hubbard systems

 Nonequilibrium pattern formation has been intensively studied in classical systems ranging from hydrodynamics \cite{Drazin2004} and cosmology \cite{Liddle2000}, to biochemistry \cite{Koch1994} and optics \cite{Staliunas03book,Mandel97book,Arecchi91,Weiss07}.
-A profound question is then how to generalize these ideas to non-equilibrium quantum systems, where the interplay between the intrinsic quantum fluctuations and external non-equilibrium conditions might give rise to richer phenomena than what is expected on the basis of these effects separately.
-A recent example of this is the dissipative generation of nonclassical states via spontaneous symmetry breaking in quantum optical systems \cite{PerezArjona06,PerezArjona07,Navarrete08,Navarrete10,Navarrete17}.
+A profound question is then how to generalize these ideas to non-equilibrium quantum systems, where the interplay between the intrinsic quantum fluctuations and external non-equilibrium conditions might give rise to richer phenomena than what is expected on the basis of these effects separately \cite{PerezArjona06,PerezArjona07,Navarrete08}.
 The situation is further complicated and potentially richer when the quantum system is an interacting many-body system, opening avenues for observing exotic quantum states of matter that are absent in either its equilibrium quantum counterparts or in non-equilibrium classical systems.
-Recently, significant experimental progress has been made in Bose-Einstein condenstates (BECs), where stripes, squares, hexagons, and other types of patterns have been observed in exciton polaritons \cite{Ardizzone2013} and ultracold atoms \cite{Kronjager2010,Hung2013,Kadau2016,zhang2019}.
+Recently, significant experimental progress has been made in Bose-Einstein condenstates (BECs), where stripes, squares, hexagons, and other types of patterns have been observed in exciton polaritons \cite{Ardizzone2013,Ma17} and ultracold atoms \cite{Kronjager2010,Hung2013,Kadau2016,Cosme2018,zhang2019,Vidmar2015,Clark2016,Sheikhan2019,Leonard17}.
+But besides these conventional patterns, it is even more interesting to investigate exotic non-equilibrium states inspired by the intrinsic quantum nature of these systems, that have not been discussed in their classical counterparts.